 str = t_("Second sentence"); // "Second sentence" and the rest from here does not go to .t file

-#2 Updated by Miroslav Fidler about 6 years ago
+#2 Updated by Miroslav Fidler over 6 years ago

 - Assignee changed from Miroslav Fidler to Iñaki Zabala

 Not sure I quite understand this.
 Tab (I mean ASCII 9 byte, not \n escape) in string is AFAIK illegal in C/C++.
 Thus the file is ill-formed and it is only logicall that it is not parsed...